Lab Network iFrame

 Ordering Flow

-Ordering through the iFrame follows a defined interaction between your application and Lab Network:
+Ordering through the iFrame follows this interaction between your application and Lab Network:

 - Your system initiates an order request